Gurki-gtb/elist_analysis/README.md

 -  2020 and 2021, 2X the units sold (33,851 | 35,858), with AOV increasing +31% ($300) in 2020, and +10.9% ($254) in 2021.
 AOV and units sold consistenly increased throughout 2020.

-- 2020 sold ~ 2000 more units than  2021 but, due to a decrease in AOV the revenue generated was ~$1M less than in 2020.
-2020 is also where the initial pandemic-boom start to slightly taper off with units sold and AOV both gradually decreasing.
+- 2020 sold ~ 2000 more units than  2021, but due to a decrease in AOV revenue was ~$1M less than in 2020.
+2020 is also where the initial pandemic-boom starts to taper off with units sold and AOV both gradually decreasing.

-- Early 2022 we see similar performance to 2021.
-Post-pandemic shopping behavior causes a substantial decrease in units sold and AOV.
-With a total 21,565 orders (-39%), and an AOV of $229 (-9.8%).
-With Q4 recording the lowest quarter-performance to date.
+- Early 2022 we see similar performance to 2021 which is short-lived and post-pandemic shopping behavior causes a substantial decrease in units sold and AOV.
+With a total 21,565 orders (-39%), AOV of $229 (-9.8%), and Q4 recording the lowest quarter performance to date.